The OAD Clinic

 Our approach to drug addiction treatment

-Our rehabilitation approach is focused on confronting substance dependence and start solving the physical, psychological, financial, legal, social and working consequences of it.
+Our rehabilitation approach is focused on confronting substance use disorder and substance dependence and on finding a path to effectively tackle the physical, psychological, financial, legal, social, and working consequences of drug addiction.
 Our initial priority is stabilisation.
-We will work with you, relatives or friends towards abstinence, but we will draw together the road map of your recovery journey.
+We will work with you, relatives, or friends towards abstinence, but we will work specifically with you to draw together the road map of your path towards stabilisation and eventual recovery.

 We are very pragmatic, and though abstinence is the final goal, we will not rush or pressure you to achieve a recovery stage that perhaps you are not prepared for yet.
 In our view, abstinence is not a goal itself but a natural consequence or a rehabilitation process.